cage-challenge/cage-challenge-3/README.md

 ![TTCP Logo](./images/TTCP-Logo-small.png) ![CAGE Logo](./images/CAGE-Logo-small.png)

+**New CAGE Challenge 3 Deadline: 17th of February 2023**

+Several significant issues with CAGE Challenge 3 have been identified, which had a major impact on the reward and scoring of the challenge.
+We have resolved these issues in the updated CybORG version 3.1.
+To provide you with more time to train and validate your solutions using the updated version of CybORG, we are pushing back the submission deadline to the 17th of February.
+Please ensure that all submissions are for version 3.1.

 ## Introduction

 The TTCP[^1] CAGE[^2] Challenges are a series of public challenges instigated to foster the development of autonomous cyber defensive agents.
 The CAGE Challenges use cybersecurity scenarios inspired by real-world situations.
 The [first CAGE Challenge][1] was released to the public in August 2021 and the [second][2] in April 2022.
 The challenges use the Cyber Operations Research Gym (CybORG) to provide a cyber simulation for the training and evaluation AI algorithms such as Deep Reinforcement Learning.
 The CAGE activity aims to run a series of challenges of increasing complexity and realism.
 This CAGE Challenge 3 (CC3) is intended to present a new scenario that is tailored to some of the unique requirements of military systems.